Bob Bottom: Honours

-For his "service to the community and to journalism through the investigation and reporting of organised crime in Australia" Bottom was awarded the Medal of the Order of Australia (OAM) in the 1997 Australia Day Honours.
-He has also been made an honorary professor of journalism by Queensland's Jschool for his "outstanding contribution to journalism".
-He is a recipient of a lifetime achievement award from the Crime Writers Association of Australia.
+In 1997, for his "service to the community and to journalism through the investigation and reporting of organised crime in Australia" Bottom was awarded the Medal of the Order of Australia (OAM) in the 1997 Australia Day Honours.

+In 2003 he was made an honorary professor of journalism by Queensland's Jschool for his "outstanding contribution to journalism", and in 2019 he received the Danger Lifetime Achievement Award, part of the Sydney Crime Writers Festival.